adobe/helix-log/README.md

 <p>This logger is synchronous: It uses blocking syscalls and thus guarantees
 that all data is written even if process.exit() is called immediately after logging.
-For normal files this is not a problem as Linux will never block when writing to files, however for sockets, pipes and ttys this might block the process for a considerable time.</p>
+For normal files this is not a problem as linux will never block when writing to files, for sockets, pipes and ttys this might block the process for a considerable time.</p>
 <p>Formatter MUST produce strings.
 Default formatter is messageFormatTechnical.</p>
 </dd>